Crazy About You Street Party - A Love Letter to Broadmead at Shredenhams

 The Crazy About You Street Party kicks off the Bank Holiday Weekend of free performances and activities around Broadmead.

-9am - 2pm: Broadmead Baptist Church Tour: enjoy this sneak peak into one Bristol's most stunning hidden gems.
+9am - 2pm: Broadmead Baptist Church Tours: enjoy this sneak peak into one Bristol's most stunning hidden gems.
 If you ain't seen indie, now is your chance!

-Performances from Bristol Breakers (the Jack Wills Building, Merchant Street), Shredenham Skaters (the Podium, Broadmead) and Strangebrew Artists (Sparks Window, Broadmead entrance)
+Performances from Bristol Breakers (the Almshouse (former Jack Wills Shop) Merchant Street), Shredenhams Skaters (the Podium, Broadmead) and Strangebrew Artists (Sparks Window, Broadmead entrance)

 Party at Shredenhams!
 All the orgs involved take an hour on the decks!